‘Tiger, I’m open!’ Lucky Tiger Woods fan catches souvenir at The Masters he will cherish forever

-AUGUSTA, Ga. — Fans have flocked to Augusta for the Masters tournament for the practice rounds ahead of golf’s biggest event teeing off on Thursday.
+AUGUSTA, Ga. — Fans have flocked to Augusta this week for Masters tournament practice rounds ahead of golf’s biggest event, which tees off Thursday.

-During the practice rounds on Tuesday, one lucky patron had a once-in-a-lifetime moment with five-time Masters champion Tiger Woods.
+During practice rounds on Tuesday, our partners at Channel 2 Action News were there to capture a once-in-a-lifetime moment between five-time Masters champion Tiger Woods and one lucky patron.

-On a cloudy Tuesday afternoon, Woods was finishing up his practice round on the 9th hole when Matt Agonis had an idea pop into his head as Woods was preparing to walk off the course.
+On a cloudy Tuesday afternoon, Woods was finishing up his practice round on the 9th hole, when patron Matt Agonis had an idea pop into his head as Woods was preparing to walk off the course.

 “We’re just there sitting and then it just happened to be quiet.
-And I was just looking at him and I’m like, hey, why not?
+And I was just looking at him and I thought, hey, why not?
 So I yelled at him.
-‘Tiger, I’m open,’” Agonis said.
+‘Tiger, I’m open,’” Agonis told Channel 2′s Alison Mastrangelo.

 To his surprise, Agonis got Woods’ attention.